hmnguyen1067/Bank-Customer-Churn-Prediction-Pipeline/README.md

 # About this repo
-This is a repository for showcasing an end-to-end bank customer churn prediction pipeline.
-Please refer to [PRD.md](docs/PRD.md)
+End-to-end bank customer churn prediction pipeline with training, registry, serving, and monitoring.
+High-level product notes are in [docs/PRD.md](docs/PRD.md) and the system design in [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md).

 # Features
 ![](assets/BankChurn.png)